ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### ezplatform-admin-ui v3.0.2

-The following classes have been moved to EzPlatformContentForms Bundle:
+The following classes have been moved to `EzPlatformContentFormsBundle`:

 |Former location|Current location|
 |------------|-------------|